dhruvpatel108/ICUpredict/README.md

 Official implementation of Machine Learning Based Predictors for COVID-19 Disease Severity work.
 Here we provide the data and the code for our model.

 ## Objective
-The goal of this work is to predict the the need of intensive care and mechanical ventilation for COVID-19 patients from socio-demographic, clinical, and blood-profile data available at the time of initial admission of patients.
+The goal of this work is to predict the the need of intensive care and mechanical ventilation for COVID-19 patients from socio-demographic, clinical, and blood-profile data available at the time of initial admission.
 De-identified patient data was colleced from 3 different hopitals in Los Angeles county in an IRB-approved study and 6 different machine learning algorithms were trained using this data.

 ## Requirements
 * Python 3.7